L3Gaunt/edutiktok/checklists/app_distribution.md

 ## Warnings
 - Make sure your service account key (if used) and google-services.json are not committed to version control
 - Verify testers receive the distribution invite and that they can install the app successfully
-- Test your release on real devices before rolling out to larger groups or production
+- Test your release on real devices (including your own!) before rolling out to larger groups or production